kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Everyday Regression Examples

-Predict house prices.
+Predict house prices
-Forecast energy demand.
+Forecast energy demand
 Estimate delivery time

 > Real-world examples help illustrate how these concepts apply in practice.
 Pay attention to both successes and failures - both teach valuable lessons about what works and what doesn't.